withastro/docs/src/pages/en/tutorial/1-setup/index.md

 ### Checklist for moving on

 <Checklist>
-- [ ] I am ready to get my new Astro project launched!
+- [ ] Let's get set up for building an Astro project!
 </Checklist>
 </Box>